Gripencreutz/pokedex/README.md

 # Pokédex

-This is a project that uses React, Typescript, Axios and Bootstrap
+This is a project that uses React, Typescript, Axios, Bootstrap and Scss

 ## Powered by https://pokeapi.co/